Nutrition for Preschool-aged Children

 Preschool-age children (ages 4 to 5) are still developing their eating habits and need encouragement to eat healthy meals and snacks.
-These children are eager to learn, especially from other people, and will often imitate eating behaviors of adults.
-They need supervision at mealtime as they are still working on chewing and swallowing skills.
+These children are eager to learn, especially from other people, and will often imitate eating behaviors of adults and other kids.
+They need supervision at mealtime, as they are still working on chewing and swallowing skills.

 It’s important for preschoolers to eat a variety of foods from all food groups.
 MyPlate.gov can be a helpful tool in planning your preschooler’s meals.

 When preparing your child’s plate, try to include the following:

 - Fruits and vegetables: Aim to serve them 1 ½ cups of fruits and 1 ½ cups of vegetables every day.

 - Protein: Offer a variety of protein sources, including some plant-based protein sources like beans, nuts/nut butters and legumes.

 - Grains: Aim to make half of their grains whole grains.
 Choose to serve options that have limited amounts of added sugars, saturated fat and sodium.

 - Dairy: Serve low-fat or fat-free dairy-based milks and yogurt, or lactose-free or fortified soy alternatives.

 What to Do if Your Preschooler is a Picky Eater